Become Who You Choose to Be

 They are not you, they are your creations.
 Whatever your mind created in the past, you mind can blast out of existence.
 Just because our culture doesn't consider it customary, it's not a signal to us to stay stuck with all that emotional junkyard in our emotional repertoire that doesn't make any sense.

-Imagine for a moment if creating ourselves was a normal part of school curriculum, and kids were bragging how they make themselves feel divinely blissful at will, or fall asleep in three minutes at night, or attach good feelings of humor to all negativities they hear from society.
+Imagine for a moment if creating ourselves was a normal part of school curriculum, and kids were bragging how they made themselves feel divinely blissful at will, or fall asleep in three minutes at night, or attach good feelings of humor to all negativities they hear from society.

 Then imagine an older dude like myself actually being able to do all that without having attended such a school in his childhood.
-Well, it didn't have to be a part of my curriculum in school - I made it a part of my own curriculum in my "life school".
+Well, it didn't have to be a part of my curriculum in school---I made it a part of my own curriculum in my "life school".

 Now you are left with that simple choice what to keep of that bunch of personality traits, and what to dispose of as useless to you.
 In this undertaking of changing ourselves we have to get used to treating all our experiencing as "learned patterns", and see ourselves as responsible for them.
 When I say "responsible" I don't mean "blamed", but response-able, or able to respond, to act upon.

-When we take others responsible for the way we feel, we surrendered our power to them and assumed a role of victims.
+When we take others responsible for the way we feel, we have surrendered our power to them and assumed a role of victims.
 Then our whole life is nothing but a drama, or a soap opera in which we are only helpless puppets acting out someone else's script prepared for us.

 That's something that keeps us convinced how change is impossible, because we "don't have the power to make it happen".
 Reclaiming that power makes it possible, and that dream in our heart propels us to make those steps necessary towards our chosen change.